-- 4.3.1.1 The licence applicant may only be a football club, defined as being the legal entity fully responsible for the football team participating in domestic competitions which is either: - a) a registered member of the IFA and the Northern Ireland Football League (NIFL) (hereinafter: registered member).
-The membership must have lasted - at the start of the licence season - for at least one year; or b) any above mentioned entity which has not been a member of the Irish Football Association for at least one year, providing that its membership is as a result of a transfer of membership from the entity which was previously a member, and such transfer of membership has been formally approved by the Football Committee of the Irish Football Association.
+- 4.3.1.1 The licence applicant may only be a football club, defined as being the legal entity fully and solely responsible for the football team participating in domestic competitions which is either: - a registered member of the IFA and the Northern Ireland Football League (NIFL) (hereinafter: registered member).
+The membership must have lasted - by the start of the year - for at least one season; or any change to the legal form, legal group structure (including a merger with another entity or transfer of football activities to another entity) or identity (including headquarters, name or colours) of a licence applicant/ licensee must be notified to the IFA and UEFA before the start of the licensing process.

+b) any above mentioned entity which has not been a member of the Irish Football Association for at least one year, providing that its membership is as a result of a transfer of membership from the entity which was previously a member, and such transfer of membership has been formally approved by the Football Committee of the Irish Football Association.